Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Background

 and the corresponding probability is defined as:

 The distance-based similarity $s$ is used because it has heavy-tailed distribution, i.e., it approaches an inverse square law for large pairwise distances.
-This means mapped points which are far apart have $p'_{ij}$ which are almost invariant to changes in the scale of the low-dimensional space \citep{TSNE}.
+This means that the far apart mapped points have $p'_{ij}$ which are almost invariant to changes in the scale of the low-dimensional space \cite{TSNE}.